-These attest to the systems of thought through which Amélie comprehends her Japanese experience, and the paradigms of meaning that she leans on when observing her human environment.
-The narrator at times uses adjectives with ancient Greek roots, such as in describing Umimoto’s import-export catalog as “titanic” (FAT, p.
+These attest to the systems of thought through which Amélie comprehends her Japanese experience and the paradigms of meaning that she leans on when observing her environment.
+The narrator sometimes uses adjectives with roots in Ancient Greek, such as in describing Umimoto’s import-export catalogue as “titanic” (FAT, p.
 8), the numbers she calculates for her employee as a thing of “Pythagorean beauty” (FAT, p.
-50) or her boss’s serenity as “Olympian” (FAT, p.
-128). .
-The narrator also employs Western names as points of reference for comparison, building on the collective knowledge of the West: Cleopatra, for describing Fubuki’s beautiful nose (FAT, p.
-6), Sisyphus, for describing the ordeal of her accounting tasks (FAT, p.
-54), or Messiah, for conveying to us her perception of her superior boss (FAT, p.
+50) and her boss’s serenity as “Olympian” (FAT, p.
+128).
+The narrator also employs Western names as points of comparison, based on the collective knowledge of the West: Cleopatra when alluding to Fubuki’s beautiful nose (FAT, p.
+6); Sisyphus, for describing the ordeal of her accounting tasks (FAT, p.
+54), and Messiah for conveying to us her perception of her superior boss (FAT, p.
 23).

-Likewise, similes are utilized and demonstrate how, in order to interpret her observations, she invokes cultural emblems from literature and film, for example: “I started looking at each new number with as much astonishment as Robinson Crusoe spying a footprint in the sand” (FAT, p.
-51).
-Or, “He grabbed me the way King Kong did Fay Wray and dragged me out into the corridor” (FAT, p.
+Likewise, the comparisons the narrator sometimes makes demonstrate how she invokes cultural emblems from Western literature and film in order to interpret her observations.
+Examples of this include: “I started looking at each new number with as much astonishment as Robinson Crusoe spying a footprint in the sand” (FAT, p.
+51) and “He grabbed me the way King Kong did Fay Wray and dragged me out into the corridor” (FAT, p.
 107).

-The narrator also plays on expressions, employing idiomatic lexical units that clarify and neatly encapsulate the points she wants to make: “Road to Canossa” (FAT, p.
-178), “Casus Belli” (FAT, p.
+The narrator also uses idiomatic expressions to clarify and encapsulate her points that stem from Western history and philosophy.
+Examples include: “Road to Canossa” (FAT, p.
+178); “Casus Belli” (FAT, p.
 127), “Memento Mori” (FAT, p.
-108) are all expressions stemming from Western history and philosophy.
-And, finally, the narrator filters them through notions acquired by readings of philosophy and literature: Nietzsche is evoked when she reflects on her deplorable job: “People with menial jobs conjure up what Nietzsche calls a background world […] their mental Eden is as seductive as their job is repugnant” (FAT, p.
+108).
+The narrator also filters them through notions acquired from readings of Western philosophy and literature.
+For example, when she reflects on her deplorable job, she says: “People with menial jobs conjure up what Nietzsche calls a background world […] their mental Eden is as seductive as their job is repugnant” (FAT, p.
 113–114).
-And she recalls André Maurois for guidance in specific professional contexts: “I remembered a line from André Maurois: ‘don’t speak too ill of yourself.
+Another is when she evokes André Maurois to guide her in specifically professional contexts: “I remembered a line from André Maurois: ‘don’t speak too ill of yourself.
 People will believe you’” (FAT, p.
 128).

-In addition, the semantic field of Christianity is especially present in the novel.
+In addition, references to Christianity are prominent in the novel.
 The lexemes appear as comparisons on occasion, as well as reference words and adjectives: Christ, devil, martyr, Eden, the Tower of Babel, Carmelite, Pontius Pilate, Easter, Gehenna and the sacrificial lamb, among others.

 Stupeur as experience

 Another frequently employed device in the novel is the narrator’s use of qualifiers to describe her experience, words that shape our assessment of scenes and dialogues.
 These qualifiers constantly emphasize, on the one hand, the extent to which Amélie’s experiences boggle the logic of her Western mind while on the other hand showing that her conduct makes no sense to her Japanese colleagues.
-The predominant qualifiers used here are the words stupeur, its synonym stupéfaction, and their semantic counterparts which recur profusely, both as verbs and as nouns: ébérluér (SET, p.
+The predominant qualifiers used here are the words stupeur, its synonym stupéfaction, and their semantic counterparts which recur frequently, both as verbs and as nouns: ébérluér (SET, p.
 42), perplexité (SET, p.
 156), étonner (SET, pp. 163, 176), surprise (SET, p.
 175), and ahurir (SET p.
 190).
 In the English translation we find similar expressions conveying bewilderment, astonishment, and incredulity, which are all linguistic applications of the specific semantic choice: “This always earned me a disbelieving eye” (FAT, p.
 17), “We looked at each other in amazement.
 My dumbfoundedness was understandable” (FAT, p.
 63) or “She looked at me in astonishment” (FAT, p.
 78).